 Use an incentive.
 Provide value to make your visitors get in touch, by showing them what they gain by submitting their info.
 For instance, some subscriber benefits, e.g. exclusive promotions, coupon codes, and more.

 When you design your contact form, make sure you keep the user’s journey in mind.
 Make it intuitive and group questions logically.
 Also, vertically, since users seem to prefer one-column forms.

-When your business covers many regions and customers should be redirected to specific departments depending on their issue, use a step-by-step model like BMW does:
+When your business covers many regions and customers should be redirected to specific departments depending on their issue, use a step-by-step model.

 Also, it’s important to consider that your form will be accessed by people with disabilities as well (e.g. blind people), so the contents should be accessible to screen readers.

 It should go without saying that we’re living in an increasingly mobile world.
 So when you expect people to contact you, you should consider the type of device they use and be prepared to welcome them all.

 Best practices for mobile-optimized contact forms include: opting for fewer fields, using auto-focus on the first field, placing labels above the fields, using the “show password” option to avoid mistypes, replacing dropdowns with radio buttons, and be finger-friendly by using sufficient spacing between elements.

 Get creative with your Submit button.
 While it’s true users respond better to rectangular buttons, if your website strives for artistry, there’s no reason why you shouldn’t experiment with a circular-shaped button.
 There are no limitations color-wise either, you just need to find a nice contrast and test which button color converts best for your business.

 Also, pay attention to your copy.
 Avoid “Submit” and find friendlier alternatives, e.g. “Get started for free”, “Talk to us”, “Subscribe today” and so on.